“The acceleration of an object is

 speed increases by 79.5 meters per second every second.

-If you fire the rocket vertically, its acceleration will be a bit
+If we fire the rocket vertically, its acceleration will be a bit

 less since it will struggle against gravity.
 That calculation is: